The Andite Migrations to Six Continents

 "When the last Andite dispersion broke the biologic backbone of Mesopotamian civilization, a small minority of this superior race remained in their homeland near the mouths of the rivers.
 These were the Sumerians, and by 6000 B.C. they had become largely Andite in extraction, though their culture was more exclusively Nodite in character, and they clung to the ancient traditions of Dalamatia.
 Nonetheless, these Sumerians of the coastal regions were the last of the Andites in Mesopotamia.
 But the races of Mesopotamia were already thoroughly blended by this late date, as is evidenced by the skull types found in the graves of this era."
 (78:8.1)

-"These conquerors of Mesopotamia carried in their ranks many of the better Andite strains of the mixed northern races of Turkestan, including some of the Adamson stock.
-These less advanced but more vigorous tribes from the north quickly and willingly assimilated the residue of the civilization of Mesopotamia and presently developed into those mixed peoples found in the Euphrates valley at the beginning of historic annals.
-They quickly revived many phases of the passing civilization of Mesopotamia, adopting the arts of the valley tribes and much of the culture of the Sumerians.
-They even sought to build a third tower of Babel and later adopted the term as their national name."
-(78:8.4)
+That remnant was soon overrun, but the conquest extended rather than erased the Andite line.
+The conquerors "carried in their ranks many of the better Andite strains of the mixed northern races of Turkestan, including some of the Adamson stock," and these "less advanced but more vigorous tribes from the north quickly and willingly assimilated the residue of the civilization of Mesopotamia," developing into "those mixed peoples found in the Euphrates valley at the beginning of historic annals" (78:8.4).
+Far from displacing the old culture, they revived it, adopting "the arts of the valley tribes and much of the culture of the Sumerians," to the point that "they even sought to build a third tower of Babel and later adopted the term as their national name" (78:8.4).
+The continuity is striking: the same Adamson stock that had once strengthened Turkestan returned south to absorb the last Sumerian inheritance, closing a long circuit.

 8. The End of the Andite Era and What Remained